mojayaute/notification/README.md

     npm run dev
     ```

-The application should now be running on `http://localhost:8000`.
+## Usage

+Once installed, you can access the web application in your browser by visiting `http://localhost:8000`.
+Ensure that both the Laravel backend and React frontend are running.

 - Login:
     user: david@example
     pass: secret

-## Usage

-Once installed, you can access the web application in your browser by visiting `http://localhost:8000`.
-Ensure that both the Laravel backend and React frontend are running.

 ## Features